bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 - Azure Firewall requires that you create a new subnet first named `AzureFirewallSubnet`
 - **How to record all Azure Firewall logs?** - Diagnostics settings - https://docs.microsoft.com/en-us/azure/firewall/firewall-diagnostics
+- **How to allow RDP from the internet?** - Create a NAT collection and configure the NSG
 </details>